Special Educational Needs and Disabilities – Information Report

 The Learning Support Department

-help coordinate and monitor SEND support within their faculty (English, Humanities, Mathematics and Science) as well as provide a greater level of subject expertise when supporting students in lessons
+The department has 18 teaching assistants and 4 subject specialist teaching assistants who help coordinate and monitor SEND support within their faculty (English, Humanities, Mathematics and Science) as well as provide a greater level of subject expertise when supporting students in lessons.

 Categories of SEND